RupaliGupta1/SawanSalesDashboard/README.md

 Sawan Sales Ecommerce Dashboard

-This Sales Dashboard is a data visualization project aimed at providing insightful analytics for sales data.
+This Sales Dashboard is a data visualization project aimed at providing insightful analytics for sales data and developed by using PowerBi.
 It offers a comprehensive overview of sales performance, trends, and patterns through interactive charts and graphs.

 Features